Chain of title & abstract of title: What you need to know

 Read on to learn more about the importance of chain of title and abstract of title in the homebuying journey and how you can ensure your new house is in good standing.

-Abstract of title defined
+Abstract of title in real estate

 Every piece of property, whether it’s a house, commercial building or undeveloped land, has a title detailing who retains ownership rights.
 And every title captures a complete picture of the property’s ownership history, as well as any outstanding claims that might impact a clean transfer of ownership to a new buyer.
 If so inclined, borrowers could also access public land records to research the history of any piece of real estate.